msen7437/Kubernetes-Performance-Testing/Experiments/Tools.md

 ### Locust:

-Locust is an easy to use Python loadt testing framework that lets us simulate a high usage on different endpoints of our cluster
+Locust is an easy to use Python load testing framework that lets us simulate a high usage on different endpoints of our cluster